 The governing code, as defined in NCCI’s Basic Manual for Workers Compensation and Employers Liability Insurance (Basic Manual) Rule 1-B-5, is the basic classification at a specific job or location (other than a standard exception code) that produces the greatest amount of payroll.
 If a change to a policyholder’s governing class code occurs (as documented on an NCCI Inspection & Classification Report), then the governing code is considered reclassified.

 Code 8006 – Which Class Code Was Substituted?

 The answer would be these codes were substituted for 8006.
 NCCI was kind enough to share three different Class Codes.
-They are:

 - 8033 Store – Meat and Grocery, and Provision Combined – Retail NOC – as a side note look very closely when your business is rated under a NOC (Not Otherwise Classified) operation – Check the 10 Red Flags Article for clarification